-The example was originally presented in the FDS+Evac v5 Technical Reference and User's Guide (Korhonen and Hostikka 2009).
+The example was originally presented in the FDS+Evac v5 Technical Reference and User's Guide (Korhonen, T. and S. Hostikka, 2009).
 The problem describes an assembly space filled with 1000 occupants.
-The initial room measures $50 \text{ m} \times 60 \text{ m}$ .
+The initial room measures 50 m x 60 m.
 At the right, there is a 7.2 m doorway leading to a 7.2 m corridor.
-The corridor contains a sharp turn to the left before continuing on to the exit.
+The corridor contains a sharp turn to the left before continuing to the exit.

-Figure 74: Initial configuration of the assembly space.
+Figure 73: Initial configuration of the assembly space.